BWibo/3dcitydb-mkdocs/docs/citydb-tool/db-connection.md

 }
 ```

-### Using Environment Variables for Database Connection
+### Using environment variables for database connection

 You can use **environment variables** to define database connection parameters dynamically.
 This approach is useful for automated scripts, CI/CD pipelines, or when credentials should not be hard-coded.